metalkast/metalkast/docs/get-started.md

 ## Configure hosts

-Create secret(s) with Redfish URLs of the hosts you want to join the cluster and make sure to include them in cluster's manifests.
+Create secret(s) with Redfish URLs of the hosts you want to join the cluster and Redfish login credentials.
+Make sure to include the secrets in cluster's manifests.

 **Example:**

-<<< @/../lab/manifests/cluster/deployments/lab/nodes/secrets.yaml{6-9}
+<<< @/../lab/manifests/cluster/deployments/lab/nodes/secrets.yaml{6-9,11-12}

 You can encrypt these secrets with [SOPS][sops]: